IanTimchak/game450_LargeLanguageDungeon/Project.md

 ## 6: Additional Tools or Innovations

 For our additional innovation, we have a simple and easy to use UI for players to interact with the AI model.
 When you launch the app, it brings you first to a connection screen, where you can choose the server host and port information, as well as your name for the session.
 Once you connect, you will be in a sleek, scrollable, and readable chat window with the AI model.

+We also have our audio tool call, which allows the DM to play sound effects that fit the current situation of the game.
+These sound effects play on the players' client machines when the DM sends out its response.